Bee Therapy Hut FAQS

 Will I interact with bees?

-While a few bees may be flying around, no. Your bee air therapy session will be physically separate from the hives.
+While a few bees may be flying around outside, no. Your bee air therapy session will be physically separate from the hives.
 A fine metal mesh and wooden slats will separate you.

 Why can’t I wear perfume or cologne?

 Bees are incredibly sensitive to smell, and wearing strong scents can cause them to abscond (flee their hive).
 The same goes for food and drink (though you’re welcome to bring water!).
-Wearing perfume/cologne can also mask the relaxing hive smell for you as well as for hut visitors after you.
+Wearing perfume/cologne can also mask the relaxing cedar smell for you, as well as for hut visitors after you.

 What is the maximum guest count?